-Students must complete 1 of 8 graduation pathways and complete a High School and Beyond Plan (HSBP).
+Students must complete 1 of 8 graduation pathways and complete a High School and Beyond Plan (HSBP), and earn the requisite credits established by the State Board of Education.
+See our board policy 2410.

 1. State-Authorized Graduation Pathways (see page 7)